Rank and Rent

 Since many small companies do not have the time or resources to build a highly optimised site, rank and rent websites will always be in demand.
 This makes rank and renting an attractive proposition for anyone who has a decent amount of SEO knowledge.

 Adding a ranking and renting aspect to your business model is bound to result in more profits and secure growth for your company.
-One of the best aspects of this technique is that each rank and rent websites you own can be consecutively rented out to different people, so can provide income for a long time into the future.
+One of the best aspects of this technique is that each rank and rent website you own can be consecutively rented out to different people, so can provide income for a long time into the future.

 What is a digital landlord?